Omni Calculator logo

 There are different methods to determine the LCM.

 1. List of multiples: List the multiples of the numbers.
-Pick out the common one while being the smallest among them all.
+Pick the least multiple common among all the numbers.

-2. Prime factorization: List all numbers as a product of their prime factors, then pick out the highest power and multiply them to get the LCM.
+2. Prime factorization: Express all numbers as product of their prime factors.
+For each prime, pick its highest power and multiply them all together.

 3. Using the GCF: The formula for the GCF method is: